vikejs/vike/readme.md

 pages/about.page.vue        /about
 ```

-You can also use Route Strings (e.g. `/movies/:id`) and Route Functions (which give you full programmatic flexibility).
+You can also use Route Strings (for parameterized routes such as `/movies/:id`) and Route Functions (for full programmatic flexibility).

 ```js
 // /pages/index.page.route.js